adrfantini/r-packages/README.md

-ggpol | A fem geometris, some of which linked to politics (parliament plots) ggperiodic| Periodic plots, such as 360degree and 24-h circle plots without jumps in coord_polar ggstatsplot | Functions to provide ggplots with added very detailed statistical information
+ggpol | A fem geometris, some of which linked to politics (parliament plots) ggperiodic| Periodic plots, such as 360degree and 24-h circle plots without jumps in coord_polar ggstatsplot | Functions to provide ggplots with added very detailed statistical information a[metR](https://github.com/eliocamp/metR) | Awesome package for easier analysis of metereological fields.
+Provides, other than EOF functions and the like, some amazing `ggplot2` extensions for contouring, highlighting areas, subsetting, better scales nd more

 #### COLORS AND SCALES
 Package | Description